Private Wealth 2024

 Where relevant contracts have been properly drafted, it is not usually possible to “pierce the veil” of a trust, foundation or similar entity and hold the fiduciaries liable for the liabilities of such entity.
 However, in extreme cases it is conceivable that a fraudulent trustee could incur personal liability.

-There are a number of mechanisms which can protect fiduciaries from liability:
+There are a number of mechanisms that can protect fiduciaries from liability.

 Under Bermuda law, the directors of a PTC may also enjoy the protection of indemnification provisions in the by-laws of the PTC and are not therefore likely to be liable for the PTC’s breaches of trust.